-- 1.1 820 Payment File the electronic Health Insurance Portability and Accountability Act of 1996 (HIPAA) transaction that Contractor retrieves from the Department that identifies each Enrollee for whom payment was made by the Department to the Contractor. - 1.2 834 Daily File The electronic HIPAA transaction that the Contractor retrieves from the Department each day that reflects changes in enrollment subsequent to the previous 834 Enrollment File. - 1.3 834 Enrollment File The electronic HIPAA transaction that Contractor retrieves monthly from the Department that reflects its Enrollees for the following calendar month. - 1.4 Abuse (i) A manner of operation that results in excessive or unreasonable costs to the Federal or State health care programs, generally used in conjunction with Fraud; or (ii) the willful infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain or mental anguish (42 C.F.R. § 488.301), generally used in conjunction with Neglect. - 1.5 Activities of Daily Living (ADL) Activities such as eating, bathing, grooming, dressing, transferring and continence. - 1.6 Administrative Allowance The portion of the Capitation, paid and allocated by the Department, for the administrative cost of the Contract attributable to the Medicaid component of the Contract. - 1.7 Advance Directive An individual's written directive or instruction, such as a power of attorney for health care or a living will, for the provision of that individual's health care if the individual is unable to make his or her health care wishes known. - 1.8 Advanced Practice Nurse (APN) A Provider of medical and preventive services, including Certified Nurse Midwives, Certified Family Nurse Practitioners and Certified Pediatric Nurse Practitioners, who is licensed as an APN, holds a valid license in Illinois, is legally authorized under statute or rule to provide services, is a Provider, and has a contract with the Contractor. - 1.9 Adverse Action (i) The denial or limitation of authorization of a requested service; (ii) the reduction, suspension, or termination of a previously authorized service; (iii) the denial of payment for a service; (iv) the failure to provide services in a timely manner; (v) the failure to respond to an Appeal in a timely manner, or (vi) solely with respect to an Demonstration Plan that is the only Contractor serving a rural area, the denial of an Enrollee's request to obtain services outside of the Service Area for reasons other than medical necessity. - 1.10 Affiliate Any individual, firm, corporation (including, without limitation, service corporation and professional corporation), partnership (including, without limitation, general partnership, limited partnership and limited liability partnership), limited liability company, joint venture, business trust, association or other contractor that now or in the future directly or indirectly controls, is controlled by, or is under common control with the Contractor.
+- 1.1 820 Payment File the electronic Health Insurance Portability and Accountability Act of 1996 (HIPAA) transaction that Contractor retrieves from the Department that identifies each Enrollee for whom payment was made by the Department to the Contractor. - 1.2 834 Daily File The electronic HIPAA transaction that the Contractor retrieves from the Department each day that reflects changes in enrollment subsequent to the previous 834 Enrollment File. - 1.3 834 Enrollment File The electronic HIPAA transaction that Contractor retrieves monthly from the Department that reflects its Enrollees for the following calendar month. - 1.4 Abuse (i) A manner of operation that results in excessive or unreasonable costs to the Federal or State health care programs, generally used in conjunction with Fraud; or (ii) the willful infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain or mental anguish (42 C.F.R. § 488.301), generally used in conjunction with Neglect. - 1.5 Activities of Daily Living (ADL) Activities such as eating, bathing, grooming, dressing, transferring and continence. - 1.6 Administrative Allowance The portion of the Capitation, paid and allocated by the Department, for the administrative cost of the Contract attributable to the Medicaid component of the Contract. - 1.7 Advance Directive An individual's written directive or instruction, such as a power of attorney for health care or a living will, recognized under state law (whether statutory or as recognized by the courts of the state), for the provision of that individual's health care if the individual is unable to make his or her health care wishes known. - 1.8 Advanced Practice Nurse (APN) A Provider of medical and preventive services, including Certified Nurse Midwives, Certified Family Nurse Practitioners and Certified Pediatric Nurse Practitioners, who is licensed as an APN, holds a valid license in Illinois, is legally authorized under statute or rule to provide services, is a Provider, and has a contract with the Contractor. - 1.9 Adverse Benefit Determination -- (i) The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting or effectiveness of a Covered Service; (ii) the reduction, suspension, or termination of a previously authorized service; (iii) the denial, in whole or in part, of payment for a service; (iv) the failure to provide services in a timely manner, as defined by the State; (v) the failure of the Contractor to act within the required timeframes for the standard resolution of Grievances and Appeals; (vi) for a resident of a rural area with only one Demonstration Plan, the denial of an Enrollee's request to obtain services outside of the network; or (vii) the denial of an Enrollee's request to dispute a financial liability. - 1.10 Affiliate Any individual, firm, corporation (including, without limitation, service corporation and professional corporation), partnership (including, without limitation, general partnership, limited partnership and limited liability partnership), limited liability company, joint venture, business trust, association or other contractor that now or in the future directly or indirectly controls, is controlled by, or is under common control with the Contractor.